nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 ### What does Open-iAPS have that AndroidAPS doesn't?

 * Open-iAPS works on your iPhone and Apple Watch
-* Open-iAPS has dynamic ISF and dynamic CR support in the main branch
+* Open-iAPS has dynamic CR support

 ### Should I switch from AndroidAPS to Open-iAPS?
 If you have been successful with AndroidAPS but prefer the Apple ecosystem, you can easily transition to Open-iAPS.
 If you've struggled to get stable BG with AndroidAPS, you may have the same issues with Open-iAPS.